-AUM offers graduate degrees in the School of Business, Education, Liberal Arts, and Sciences.
-In addition, AUM's Air University Graduate Program is set up in cooperation with Maxwell Air Force Base, located in Montgomery.
-Through this cooperative effort, a master's degree program in international relations is offered.
-Classes meet at Maxwell AFB in facilities provided by the Air Force.
+AUM offers graduate degrees in the Schools of Business, Education, Liberal Arts, Nursing, and Sciences.
+In addition, AUM offers the Master of International Relations for permanent party officers, civilians, and noncommissioned officers at Maxwell Air Force Base, located in Montgomery.
+Classes meet at Maxwell AFB in facilities provided by the Air University.

-Classes on the AUM campus are held Monday through Thursday from 8 A.M. to 10 P.M. and on Friday, Saturday, and Sunday at hours that vary from semester to semester.
-Offering classes during both the day and the evening has been a standard practice at the University since the fall of 1969 and provides students greater flexibility in course scheduling.
-The total number of students enrolled at AUM during fall 2003, was 5,392.
-In addition to the students enrolled in credit courses, over 10,000 persons were enrolled in Continuing Education activities.
+Classes on the AUM campus are held Monday through Thursday from 8 to 10 and on Friday, Saturday, and Sunday at hours that vary from semester to semester.
+Offering classes during both the day and the evening hours has been a standard practice at the University since fall, 1969, and provides students greater flexibility in course scheduling.
+The total number of students enrolled at AUM during fall 2005 was 5,128.
+In addition to students enrolled in credit courses, over 10,000 persons were enrolled in Continuing Education activities.